 Eventually, we reach a shift where no remnants of “individuality” appear to be left with which we are identified.
 Of course all the layers of who we are remain intact.
 We do not cease to be human.
 All layers are still present and functioning.
 We discover the nature of who we are beyond any personal or individual concept.
 We find that all the layers where we previously were identified reside “within” us without obscuring the realization and knowledge of who we truly are.

 This is the fruition of no-self, because at this point in our spiritual unfoldment, self and identity cease to have meaning, at least not in the sense they did previously.
 We could still use these words to refer to the fact that we still perceive a world, but our perspective really resides outside of the whole dynamic of perceiver and perceived.
-There is only the totality of Reality beyond consciousness.
+There is only the totality of Reality beyond consciousness, beyond oneness.

 The significance of our spiritual unfoldment through the stages of no-self is that with each shift of perspective there is the progressive amplification of peace, love and joy flowing through our “no-self-ness.”
 We experience more Grace and move closer and closer towards a fuller, living reality of the Divine.